 Your computer’s built-in camera may have cut it in the past for infrequent video calls, but if you’re Zoom-ing on a regular basis now, you’ll want a first-rate webcam that puts you in your best professional light (pun intended).
 But you don’t have to turn your dining room into a movie studio.
 The Logitech StreamCam, for example, can be a great option for achieving high-quality video on small devices.

-Speaking of webcams, it may be worthwhile in some cases to invest in a green screen so you can change your background as needed or the Webaround, which attaches right to your chair.
+Speaking of webcams, if you work in a video-dependent field like sales or education, it may be worthwhile for you to invest in a green screen so you can change your background as needed or the Webaround, which attaches right to your chair.
 Some people also attach an iPad to their workstation to use as a webcam.